ajmolstad/HEATsims/README.md

 ```

 ## Implementing HEAT
-For users simply wanting to implement HEAT, we recommend looking at the example provided.
+For users simply wanting to implement HEAT, we recommend following the example provided in the ```Example.rmd``` file.
 At present, the software works with $J = 2$ populations.
 Please check back for updates after publication.